-The presence of a detectable amount of an illegal drug(s) in an employee while performing Badger business or while in a Badger facility and/or on Badger property is prohibited (see full policy for levels - Controlled Substance Use & Alcohol Misuse Policy, Rev 12/2016).
-Any employee who has a lab confirmed "positive" test for any of the foregoing drugs is in violation of this Policy, unless the employee demonstrates to the MRO a medical explanation for the presence of the drug(s) (in which case the MRO will rule the test result as "negative").
+The presence of a detectable amount of an illegal drug(s) in an employee while on Badger property, including in Badger trucks and other Badger vehicles or Badger business is prohibited (see full policy for levels - Controlled Substance Use & Alcohol Misuse Policy, Rev 12/2016).
+Any employee who has a lab confirmed "positive" test is in violation of this policy, unless the employee demonstrates to the MRO a medical explanation for the presence of the drug(s) (in which case the MRO will rule the test result as "negative").